Arup3201/techlearn/database/sqlite/README.md

 1. when $k_i$ exist $pr_i$ points to a record of same value as $k_i$
 2. when $k_i$ does not exist, $pr_i$ will be empty

+A point to note here -

+- Any internal node that is full need to be split before we can add any key.
+Same is true for root, we need to split the node first and then we get some space to add the key.
+- The leaf node contains actual data, any internal node contains pointers to those data.
+When inserting keys, we need to insert the actual data at the leaf node, because of which will same values might be shown at internal node and leaf node.